PlanB-Network/bitcoin-educational-content/courses/cyp302/en.md

 Frequently, a block cipher can take input strings of varying lengths such as 64, 128, or 256 bits, as well as keys of varying lengths such as 128, 192, or 256 bits.
 Though some details of the algorithm might change depending on these variables, the core algorithm does not change.
 If it did, we would speak of two different block ciphers.
 Note that the use of the core algorithm terminology here is the same as for encryption schemes.

 A depiction of how a block cipher works can be seen in *Figure 4* below.
-A message M of length L and a key K serve as inputs to the Block cipher.
-It outputs a message M’ of length L. The key does not necessarily need to be the same length as M and M’ for most block ciphers.
+A message $M$ of length $L$ and a key $K$ serve as inputs to the Block cipher.
+It outputs a message $M'$ of length $L$.
+The key does not necessarily need to be the same length as $M$ and $M'$ for most block ciphers.

 *Figure 4: A block cipher*